 AICD develops the content and materials for The Observership Program training sessions and provides expert facilitators.

-AICD's vision is to strengthen society through world class governance.
+AICD's purpose is to strengthen society through world class governance and to be the independent and trusted voice of governance.

 Where available, links to webinars and other course materials will be distributed via AICD's database.